 “Lord Grimme!
 Lord Grimme!
 You’re home!”

 Brìghde looked up the hill to see the most beautiful woman she had ever seen in her life running down the path, followed closely by three other equally bonny women.
 They were all tall, blonde, fair of skin, and light of eye.
 In fact, they were so alike, she would have thought them sisters if Grimme had not told her about them.
 Brìghde, who had never had a reason to doubt her own beauty, felt embarrassingly out of place, with her black hair and deep emerald eyes (though equally fair skin) and being so appallingly underdressed in her boys’ breeches, shirt, and boots.
+It was far from the first time she’d felt out of place, but it was the first place where she would be expected to stay for the rest of her life.

 The woman in the lead threw herself at Kyneward and gave him a lusty kiss, which he returned wholeheartedly, her arse filling his big hand.
 Brìghde simply watched, curious how the other three reacted to that kiss, but … nothing.
 Then it was their turn and they each gave and received an equally lusty kiss.